timknapp12/kindhood-clone/README.md

 Challenges:
 mapping through the locations on the "Retail Locations" page found in Retail.js.
-At first I used a regular .map but the "California" was rendered with each iteration of the "city" and "store name" that existed in the state of California, but I only wanted it to render once at the top.
+At first I used a regular .map but the state name of "California" was rendered with each iteration of the "city" and "store name" that existed in the state of California, but I only wanted it to render once at the top.
 So to solve it, I used the underscore library function "groupBy" to turn the whole array into an object with California only listed once, and then I had to do a "for in" loop to iterate through that object and then use a .map nested inside to iterate through each
 "city" and "store name".
 It was a long, drawn-out toy problem but I enjoyed solving it.